real-logic/simple-binary-encoding/README.md

 License (See LICENSE file for full license)
 -------------------------------------------
-Copyright 2013-2020 Real Logic Limited
+Copyright 2013-2021 Real Logic Limited.
-Copyright 2017 MarketFactory Inc
+Copyright 2017 MarketFactory Inc.

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.